patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 If the first step is about gathering wood, the Generation phase is all about igniting the spark.
 All the insights you gathered in the first step provide the fuel for generating ideas.

-**Building a solid strategic foundation is what separates generation from simple brainstorming**.
+**Building a solid strategic foundation is what separates name generation from simple brainstorming**.
 At some point, I'm sure you've found yourself in a room with a few other people trying desperately to find the one big idea.
 It can happen, but without preparation and guidance, brainstorming usually falls flat.

 As you iterate, you'll be glad you spent the time gathering those insights in the first step.
 Now, as you explore the vastness of the English language (and maybe a few other languages), your foundation will be your guide, keeping you focused and on-task throughout.